-100. The college should take into account the monies available to the student to determine the amount of the bursary award to be offered.
-The monies available should include, where applicable, income from the student's parent(s), parent's partner or the student's partner.

-- 101. Colleges should ensure they disregard income that has been allocated for a specific purpose, e.g. Disability Living Allowance, Personal Independence Payments, etc. (see Table 1 for more information). - 102.
-The Scottish Government recently introduced two new grants for Carers: - Carer's Allowance Supplement: this is an extra £11 per week for people in receipt of Carer's Allowance. - Young Carer's Grant: this is an annual payment of £300 for young carers aged 16 to 18 who do at least 16 hours of caring a week, but do not qualify for Carer's Allowance. - 103.
+- 98. The college should take into account the monies available to the student to determine the amount of the bursary award to be offered.
+The monies available should include, where applicable, income from the student's parent(s), parent's partner or the student's partner. - 99.
+Colleges should ensure they disregard income that has been allocated for a specific purpose, e.g. Disability Living Allowance, Personal Independence Payments, etc. (see Table 1 for more information). - 100.
+Social Security Scotland made an announcement in spring 2020 regarding the scheduled implementation of new benefits in Scotland in light of COVID-19.
+The Scottish Government had previously made a commitment to deliver a number of new benefits; however, in light of the current pandemic some of these have been paused and the timescales for delivery have changed. - 101.
+It has been agreed that the following new benefits will be delivered within this year: - Scottish Child Payment: this consists of £10 per week for households with children and in receipt of qualifying benefits such as UC, Legacy Benefits and/or Pension Credit. - Winter Heating Assistance: this is an annual payment of £200 to help pay heating bills for families living in Scotland with a child who is in receipt of the higher rate component of Disability Assistance for Children and Young People. - 102.
 These new grants will be disregarded for any means-tested benefits and they should also be excluded from the means-test of student awards.
-This is reflected in Table 1. - 104.
+This is reflected in Table 1. - 103.
 Colleges must request documentary evidence to clarify the nature and value, if any, of child support allowance and/or maintenance payments paid either into or out of the household.
-This should be from a reliable and authoritative third party. - 105.
+This should be from a reliable and authoritative third party. - 104.
 The diagram below identifies whose income to assess: